bitextor/bitextor/docs/README.md

 langstatExcludeDomains: /home/user/bitextor/snakemake/exclude-domains
 ```
 * `hosts`: list of [hosts](https://en.wikipedia.org/wiki/URL) to be crawled; the host is the part of the URL of a website that identifies the web domain, this is, the URL without the protocol and the path.
 For example, in the case of the url *https://github.com/bitextor/bitextor* the host would be *github.com*
-* `hostsFile`: a path to a file that contains a list of hosts to be crawled; in this file each line should contain a single host, written in the format described above.
+* `hostsFile`: a path to a gzipped file that contains a list of hosts to be crawled; in this file each line should contain a single host, written in the format described above.
 * `langstat`: file containing language statistics of a collection of websites (hosts).
 The langstat file is a tab-separated list of tuples *host - language - amount of documents*.
 For example:
 ```
 0-0hamster.livejournal.com      el      17